GitauHarrison/notes/recaptcha.md

 * Creating a post subtemplate
 * Including the comments subtemplate in the comments template

-Let us add a `_comments.html` subtemplate which we will include in our comments template to display user posts:
+Let us add a `_comments.html` subtemplate which we will include in our `comments.html` template to display user posts:

 ```html
 (recaptcha_project) gitau@harry:~/recaptcha_project$ touch app/templates/_comments.html